Doctor Khumalo: Coaching career

 He has a SAFA Level 1, Level 2 and Level 3 coaching licences, an English Football Association licence which he got in 2005 and a UEFA B licence through the German Football Federation in 2007.
-He previously worked as head coach for the Kaizer Chiefs Under-17s.
+He began his coaching career at Kaizer Chiefs, where he served as co-coach with Donald Khuse during the 2002–03 season before becoming an assistant coach under Ted Dumitru.
+He later moved into youth development, serving as Kaizer Chiefs Under-17 coach before taking charge of the South Africa national under-17 team.

 Acting career

 Khumalo made his film acting debut with the German/South African production Themba.
 He plays himself as the coach of the under 21s.
 The movie is about Themba, a young and ambitious football youth, who is faced with poverty, AIDS and violence, but eventually makes his way on to the South African national team.
 The film is based on a novel by Lutz van Dijk and premiered at the Berlinale 2010.

 Career statistics

 International goals

 Scores and results list South Africa's goal tally first, score column indicates score after each Khumalo goal.